 Asides from her visual art practice, Sunny is an arts administrator with experience working with leading arts non-profits including the Barnes Foundation, Art21, and Public Art Fund.

-Sunny received a BFA in film, photography, and visual arts at Ithaca College and an MA in arts administration from Columbia University.
+Sunny received a BFA from Ithaca College and an MA in arts administration from Columbia University.